QubesOS/qubes-doc/troubleshooting/macbook-troubleshooting.md

 For the time being, my setup is just for testing purposes and help to bypass some blocking issues: do not use it in production or on machine where security is a concern!
 I hope to improve it as soon as possible.

-During my nigths trying to get Qubes OS working, I faced tow main and blocking issues:
+During my nights trying to get Qubes OS working, I faced two main and blocking issues:
 *   no boot, due to empty xen.cfg file
 *   system freeze, due to Broadcom BCM43602 wifi card